How to Make a Bar Graph in Excel

 - Bar graphs are plotted horizontally while histograms are plotted vertically.

-- Column charts are used to show the frequency of numerical data whereas the Bar graph is used to compare different categories of data.
+- Histograms are used to show the frequency of numerical data whereas the Bar charts are good for comparing different categories of data.

 - Histogram used for the distribution of continuous variables such as height, weight, temperature, and length, etc. while a bar chart is used for the comparison of discrete variables such as number of people in a class, number of items, types of movies, etc.